What is the

 degree must be provided.
 A legally certified

-copy of the applicant's degree is required after
+copy of the applicant's degree is required as soon as possible after

 Registration will not be renewed without a